Special-K-s-Flightsim-Bots/DCSServerBot/services/README.md

 that "might" be on every node (recommendation would be to have it in the cloud).

 #### BackupService
-The BackupService needs access to the file system of any node, as it should backup the data in there.
+The BackupService needs access to the file system of any node, as it should back up the data in there.
 It could be implemented by using the NodeProxy (read_file(), write_file(), list_directory()) also, but I decided to have it as a service, as read_file() would transfer any file over the database to the master node, which does not only not sound very efficient, it indeed isn't.

 #### OvGMEService
-This service has to unpack modpacks onto your DCS servers that are installed on the specific nodes.
+This service has to unpack mod-packs onto your DCS servers that are installed on the specific nodes.

 I think you get the idea - whenever you need to do something on a specific node, a service needs to be implemented.